jacobf19/eplstadiums/README.md

 ## Map Features
 The default web map is set to display the entire country of England with all 20 stadiums in view.
 The stadium locations are represented by the Premier League logo, which is a circular purple lion with a crown.
 These stadiums are set against a custom basemap.

+This map was made using ***Mapbox GL JS*** and is hosted on ***GitHub***.

 ### Basemap
-This basemap was created using Mapbox Studio Style Editor, which allows the user to create a custom basemap.
+This basemap was created using [Mapbox Studio Style Editor](https://studio.mapbox.com/styles/jacobf19/ckwigbmr25a4c14rx05emxggb/edit/#11.71/51.5063/-0.0888), which allows the user to create a custom basemap.
 The default monochrome basemap was edited in this style editor in order to display the stadiums in a way which clearly showed the locations of the stadium without other distractions.

 At default extent, major highways are displayed in light yellow.
 After zooming into a specific city, railroads and transit lines are displayed in dark grey.
 Further zooming into a specific city reveals metro train system stations, stark black and grey icons which are set against the white basemap and yellow highways.
 The major UK highway system and the railway lines across the country are specifically chosen for the purpose of supporter travel between grounds.
-The EPL, and English football in general, has a strong culture of supporters traveling to other teams stadiums for "Away Days" to support their team in other cities.
+The EPL, and English football in general, has a strong culture of supporters traveling to other team's stadiums for "Away Days" to support their team in other cities.
 Many fans drive, but some also take rail, therefore the inclusion of both has been made to show how stadiums are connected to commuter networks and how a fan might travel between stadiums.

 Upon further zoom, the footprints of buildings are set in grey on top of the white basemap.
 Labels for major cities are shown at the default extent, with more minor cities, neighborhoods, and even building titles at smaller extents.